Hot Lixx Hulahan vs. America's Got Talent

 "Oh…"

-The first season showcased a variety of oddball acts, from guys riding motorcycles on furniture to quick-change artists to magicians to ventriloquists.
-But despite the eccentricities of the many participants AGT still ultimately chose a young singing girl as "America’s Most Talented."
+The last season showcased everything from guys riding motorcycles on furniture to quick change artists to magicians to ventriloquists, et al. It seemed like an interesting pool of people, but despite the eccentricities of the many participants the show still ultimately chose a young girl singer as "America’s Most Talented."
 Imagine that!
 I would have thought America’s Got Talent - the sister show to American Idol - would have elected something other than another singer to show that America really really has talent (no, really, we do have talent!).
 I guess mainstream TV-watching America wants the comfort, familiarity and safety of a singing little girl to represent them and not something as ‘weird’ as a woman who can shoot a bow and arrow with her feet whilst doing a handstand, or an 80 year old black grandma spitting gangsta rap (both failed acts from season one).

-I did some research on the show and learnt vaguely how the show runs.
-During the first round of this "reality game show" a team of producers travel from city to city hosting cattle-call auditions.
+I did some research on the show and came up with this: during the first level of this "reality game show" a team of producers travel from city to city hosting cattle-call auditions.
 Hordes of wanna-bes (like myself, to be fair) show up in herds to give their best 90 seconds to a panel of people who have seen it all before.
-Next, all the audition footage is reviewed over what must be a mind-numbing six months.
+From there, all the audition footage is reviewed over what must be a mind-numbing six months.
 A select few are then called upon and invited to LA for the competition rounds.
 Those who accept will perform their talent in front of the fabled ‘studio audience’ and feared ‘celebrity judges.’
 Contestants are judged (usually harshly) as soon as their act is done (sometimes sooner) and either advance to the next level (in Las Vegas) or get sent home.
-At that point the show becomes a human interest story where contestants are then shaped into personalities.
+At that point the show becomes a human interest story because the contestants are then shaped into personalities.
 Viewers get insights and glimpses into the rigorous training and molding needed to make America’s next big talent.

 Oh, and the prize is $1,000,000.